 Common Mistakes Students Make in Class 12 Maths Exercise 9.1

 Common Mistake: Writing degree = 1 by reflex whenever the highest-order derivative appears once.
 The degree is undefined the moment any derivative sits inside sin, cos, e( ), log , or under a fractional or negative power.
-CBSE deducts the full 1 mark and JEE marks the option wrong without partial credit.
+CBSE deducts the full mark for this.

-• Confusing order with degree; the two are independent quantities and must be reported separately.
+• Confusing order with degree; report them separately.

 • Reading the power of a lower-order derivative instead of the highest-order one.